Skip to content

 Land of the Rising Sun

-It’s the time of the year when you look back and appreciate.
-Personally the highlight of 2016 for me was a backpacking trip to the far east together with friends.
-I do my share of travelling especially in Europe as I work in tourism, but Japan was truly something else.
+It’s the time of the year when you look back and appreciate it.
+The highlight of 2016 for me was a backpacking trip to the Far East with friends.
+I do my share of traveling, especially in Europe, as I work in tourism, but Japan was something else.

-It is a fascinating country with a unique and foreign, yet familiar culture.
-We all know Japanese animes, videogames and films.
-They portrait a very busy and modern country, yet so rich in culture and history.
+It is a fascinating country with a unique and foreign yet familiar culture.
+We all know Japanese animes, video games, and films.
+They portray a bustling and modern country yet rich in culture and history.
 What struck me the most was the friendly and welcoming nature of the Japanese.
-At the same time the social rules here are very different and one would certainly need more time to understand the inner workings of this society.
-So I am aware of the snapshot perspective I got.
-It’s a foreigners view for sure.
-Nonetheless I was eager to capture the spirit of what I was seeing; the magnificent temple architecture, marvellous nature and last but not least the people of Japan themselves.
+At the same time, the social rules here are very different, and one would need more time to understand the inner workings of this society.
+So, I am aware of the snapshot perspective I got.
+It’s a foreigner’s view, for sure.
+Nonetheless, I was eager to capture the spirit of what I was seeing: the magnificent temple architecture, marvelous nature, and, last but not least, the people of Japan themselves.

-This one is just the first part of a longer series which will stretch into 2017, possibly over the whole winter.
+This one is just the first part of a more extended series that will stretch into 2017, possibly over winter.
 It takes some time to curate these and make them online-ready.
-So come back from time to time and dive in with me into the far east.
+So come back occasionally and dive in with me into the Far East.

 test